What should I do?

 If you fall behind

 The university must offer a guidance interview for students who are missing ECTS credits.
-You are welcome to take the call, even if your delay is due to maternity.
-You can of course also announce that your delay is due to maternity leave, and if so, it may not be necessary to ask you for an interview.
+You are welcome to take the call, even if your delay is due to parental leave.
+You can of course also announce that your delay is due to parental leave, and if so, it may not be necessary to ask you for an interview.

 When you (or your partner) have a documented date for when the baby is due, you can contact a student counsellor or an academic adviser who can tell you about how your course will proceed in the future.
 When do you expect to leave your studies?
 And when do you think you will return?
 How do your preferences match up with your studies and your course programme?